 Given the large volume of material that agencies produce which must be affirmatively disclosed, agencies will need effective internal management systems and internal controls for tracking and disclosing such materials if agencies are to provide comprehensive, current, accessible, and comprehensible public availability to these materials.
-In a number of recent recommendations, ACUS has urged agencies to develop their own plans for disclosure of varying types of legal materials.713 governance approach, relevant entities are "expected to produce plans that comply with general criteria designed to promote the targeted social goal."714 Management-based governance is appropriate to address "problems where it is difficult to prescribe a one-size-fits-all solution" and difficult to define or measure outcomes in a manner that could facilitate requirements stated in terms of a level of performance.715 The sheer variety of agencies and agency materials, combined with the difficulty-if not impossibility-of assessing performance when records have not in fact been disclosed, make a management-based approach particularly well-suited to the challenge of ensuring availability of agency legal materials.
-In addition, the problem of ensuring affirmative disclosure of agency legal materials is in significant respects intrinsically a management problem-namely, one of records management-which makes it appropriate to require agencies to take affirmative, documented management steps, much as Congress did with respect to guidance materials in the FDA Modernization Act.
+In a number of recent recommendations, ACUS has urged agencies to develop their own plans for disclosure of varying types of legal materials.722 criteria designed to promote the targeted social goal."723 Management-based governance is appropriate to address "problems where it is difficult to prescribe a one-size-fits-all solution" and difficult to define or measure outcomes in a manner that could facilitate requirements stated in terms of a level of performance.724 The sheer variety of agencies and agency materials, combined with the difficulty-if not impossibility-of assessing performance when records have not in fact been disclosed, make a management-based approach particularly well-suited to the challenge of ensuring availability of agency legal materials.
+In addition, the problem of ensuring affirmative disclosure of agency legal materials is in significant respects intrinsically a management problem-namely, one of records management steps, much as Congress did with respect to guidance materials in the FDA Modernization Act.
 In essence a management-based governance approach seeks to create both mechanisms and incentives for agency efforts to make their legal materials accessible to the public.

 A legislative requirement for agencies to develop their own internal plans and procedures would aim to improve governmental transparency in much the same way that other social objectives have been addressed through forms of management-based governance.
-Under a management-based
+Under a management-based governance approach, relevant entities are "expected to produce plans that comply with general

-713 Improving Notice of Regulatory Changes, 87 Fed.
+722 Improving Notice of Regulatory Changes, 87 Fed.
 Reg.
 39798 (Jul.
 5, 2022); Public Availability of Inoperative Agency Guidance Documents, 87 Fed.
 Reg.
 1718 (Jan.
 12, 2022); Public Access to Agency Adjudicative Proceedings, 87 Fed.
 Reg.
 1715 (Jan.
 12, 2022); Agency Litigation Webpages, 86 Fed.
 Reg.
 6624 (Jan.
-22, 2021); Public Availability of Agency Guidance Documents, supra note 117.
+22, 2021); Admin.
+Conf. of the U.S., Recommendation 2019-3, supra note 120.